Simulating Human-like Daily Activities with Desire-driven Autonomy: Introduction

-The development of large language models (LLMs)~\citep{chang2024survey,achiam2023gpt} has generated considerable interest in LLM-based agents~\citep{xi2023rise,wang2024survey}, demonstrating their significant potential for achieving human-like intelligence.
-These models benefit from extensive training on diverse datasets, enabling them to possess a wide range of internal knowledge and reasoning abilities.
-Techniques such as task decomposition, reflection, and memory retrieval can be integrated to further improve agent execution success rates~\citep{shen2024hugginggpt,zhang2024survey}.
+The remarkable progress in large language models (LLMs)~\citep{chang2024survey,achiam2023gpt} has spurred considerable research into LLM-based agents~\citep{xi2023rise,wang2024survey}, revealing their potential for achieving human-like intelligence.
+Extensive training on diverse datasets equips LLMs with a broad range of internal knowledge and reasoning abilities.
+Techniques such as task decomposition, reflection, and memory retrieval can be integrated to further improve agents' task execution success rates~\citep{shen2024hugginggpt,zhang2024survey}.
 As a result, LLM-based agents can perform well in diverse contexts and make informed decisions even without specific domain training.
 However, previous works focus primarily on fixed environments and measure agent performance on predetermined tasks without addressing activity generation~\citep{song2023llm}.
-While some approaches use external rewards in open environments to induce more human-like behavior~\citep{sivamayil2023systematic}, the rewards are highly task-specific and fail to model intrinsic motivations that drive more adaptable behaviors, resulting in poor transferability and generalization performance.
+While some approaches use external rewards in open environments to induce more human-like behavior~\citep{sivamayil2023systematic}, the rewards are highly task-specific and fail to model intrinsic motivations that drive more adaptable behaviors, resulting in poor transferability and generalization ability.
 Research on autonomous agents with diverse, adaptive activity-generation capabilities remains limited.